jasonhemann/21FA-CS4400/syllabus.md

 These will be discussed in detail below.

-This syllabus contains policies and expectations I have established for CS4400 and CS5400.
+This syllabus contains policies and expectations I have established for CS4400.
 Please read carefully the entire syllabus before continuing in this course.
 I intend for these policies and expectations to create a productive learning atmosphere for all students.
 Unless you are prepared to abide by these policies and expectations, you risk losing the opportunity to participate further